JustinBeckwith/appengine-perl/README.md

     gcloud preview app deploy app.yaml --set-default --project [project id]"
     ```

 You are now running perl on App Engine.
 How cool is that?
+Check it out at [https://perl-demo.appspot.com/](https://perl-demo.appspot.com/).